hubmapconsortium/antibody-api/README.md

 Local deployment instructions for testing purposes are found in the Section "Local Deployment".

-### Get the Latest code
+### Get the Latest Code
-Login to the deployment machine (in this case 'dev') and get the latest version of the code from the GitHub repository.
+Login to the deployment server (in this case 'dev') and get the latest version of the code from the GitHub repository.
 For production the deployment machine is 'ingest.hubmapconsortium.org'.
 ```bash
 # Access the server, switch accounts and go to the server directory